akoen/notes/content/notes/broken_windows_theory.md

 +++
-title = "Broken Windows Theory" author = ["Alex Koen"] lastmod = 2020-09-02T16:46:24-07:00
+title = "Broken Windows Theory" author = ["Alex Koen"] lastmod = 2021-01-28T09:04:13-08:00
 draft = false
 +++

--   Broken Windows Theory is a criminology theory which observes that a single minor sign of unresolved criminal activity, like broken windows, leads to rampant crime.
+-   Broken Windows Theory is a criminology theory which observes that signs of minor criminal activity that have not been taken care of  (like broken windows, for example), leads to a spike in crime.

+-   "Broken windows" present the appearance of apathy.

--   This is extended to explain why minor unresolved bugs in software projects can lead to the entire project's demise or why a few dirty dishes left in the sink can lead to the house's decline into disarray.
+-   This is extended to explain why minor unresolved bugs in [§Programming]({{< relref "programming" >}}) projects can lead to the entire project's demise or why a few dirty dishes left in the sink can lead to the house's decline into disarray.

 -   The solution is to clean up the visible signs of disorder.